CassandraBeauchamp/Spring-Boot-Car-Shop/README.md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+## Added logic to EnufPartsValidator.java to check if there is enough parts for the product lines 37-39
+## Added more descriptive error message to ValidEnufParts.java at line 20
+## Deleted files OutsourcedPartFormError.html and InhousePartFormError.html as no longer needed
+## Added text to display errors in user input on InhousePartForm.html on lines 30-35
+## Added text to display errors in user input on OutsourcedPartForm.html on lines 32-37
+## Created new Files InventoryValidator.java, MaxInventoryValidator.java, MaxValidInventory.java, and Valid Inventory.java in src/main/java/com/example/demo/validators
+## Added code to check if part is above minInv in InventoryValidator.java
+## Added descriptive message and interface in ValidInventory.java to describe if inventory is below minimum inventory
+## Added code to check if part is above maxInv in MaxInventoryValidator.java
+## Added descriptive message and interface in MaxValidInventory.java to describe if inventory is above maximum inventory
+## Added new validators, ValidInventory and MaxValidInventory to Part.java at line 21-22
+## Got rid of calls to checkInventory() in AddOutsourcedPartController.java and AddInhousePartController.java, error checking replaced by new validators

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+## Added test Method setMaxInv() to PartTest.java at lines 104-111
+## Added test Method getMaxInv() to PartTest.java at lines 112-119
+## Added test Method setMinInv() to PartTest.java at lines 120-127
+## Added test Method getMinInv() to PartTest.java at lines 128-135

 J.  Remove the class files for any unused validators in order to clean your code.
+## Deleted DeletePartValidator.java in src/main/java/com/example/demo/validators due to it being unused